Program for the prevention and treatment of STI-HIV-AIDS

 • Mobile populations (for example; truck drivers).

-The program was scaled up to other prioritised areas of Nicaragua, particularly to the Pacific Coast, the borders with Honduras and Costa Rica, the sea-ports of Corinto and San Juan del Sur, and cities along the Pan-American Road (Somotillo, Chinandega, Leon and Rivas).
-New services were added and the voucher program now includes Voluntary Counselling and Testing for HIV (VCT) and follow-up and care of People Living With HIV/AIDS (PLWHA), including pregnant women.
+The program was scaled up to other prioritised areas of Nicaragua, particularly to the Pacific Coast, borders with Honduras and Costa Rica, the sea-ports of Corinto and San Juan del Sur, and cities along the Pan-American Road (Somotillo, Chinandega, Leon and Rivas).
+The voucher program now includes Voluntary Counselling and Testing for HIV and follow-up and care of People Living With HIV/AIDS, including pregnant women.

-The program is now in its twelfth year and is currently being implemented at Nicaragua's southern border in Peñas Blancas and Rivas, attending mobile populations and sex workers with assistance from the Global Fund.
+The program is now in its twelfth year and is currently being implemented at Nicaragua's southern border in Peñas Blancas and Rivas, reaching mobile populations and sex workers.

 The program has received funding from the Dutch and English Government, US-AID (through the NGO-network NicaSalud), the Dutch NGO NOVIB (member of OXFAM International), the Elton John AIDS Foundation and currently from the Global Fund to fight AIDS, Tuberculosis and Malaria through the Mexican National Public Health Institute (INSP).